 Crypto weekly wrap: Bitcoin to rise once it reaches $20,400, say experts

-The crypto market has been highly volatile since the Jackson Hole speech by US chair Jerome Powell on August 26.
+The crypto market has been highly volatile since the Jackson Hole speech by US Federal Reserve chair Jerome Powell on August 26.
 The total market cap on cryptocurrencies fell below $1 trillion for the first time in over a month.

-“The Fed chairman's comment on tightening the economy further led to fall in crypto markets, which were aligned with drops in Nasdaq and S&P 500,” the CoinDCX research team told Business Standard.
+“The Fed chairman's comment on tightening the economy further led to fall in crypto markets, which were aligned with drops in Nasdaq and S&P 500,” the CoinDCX research team told Standard.

 Nasdaq composite index was down over 6 per cent, and S&P500 fell 5.5 per cent in the last week, market data showed.